AscendingPassage.com HOME PAGE.

 devise ways of retarding the enormous fallings of its ruins, and dig

-in its old soil, stored with hidden treasure.
+in its old soil.

-that which opens at the north-west and terminates the colossal artery
+This evening I have just mounted one of the portals which opens at the north-west and terminates the colossal artery

-of temples and palaces, many very diverse groups have already taken
+of temples and palaces.
+Many very diverse groups have already taken

 others are hastening towards the staircase by which we have just